sillsdev/scripture/README.md

 ## Features

-- {class} Canon - Canon information.
+- {object} Canon - Canon information.
 Also, contains static information on complete list of books.
 - {class} VerseRef - Stores a reference to a specific verse in Scripture.
   - Represents a single reference, e.g. `'GEN 2:3'`.
   - Represents a reference range, e.g. `'LUK 3:4-5'`.